 Frequently Asked Questions – FAQs

 From time to time I’m asked questions about my business, my yarns or my values.
-Some of these questions come up repeatedly – these are Frequently asked questions – FAQs
+Most of these questions come in person at shows and markets.
+Some are asked repeatedly: these are FAQs.

 Do You Post to the UK?